yigitemrearikan/dsa210-tennis-clutch-winner-analysis/README.md

 ### C. Distribution of Clutch Scores
 The calculated **Clutch Index** follows a near-normal distribution centered around a score of 100, with a slight right skew.
 This suggests that "extreme clutch" performance (scores > 120) is a rare trait possessed by only the elite tier of ATP players (The Big Three).

+## 7. Machine Learning Application
+ To analyze clutch performance under pressure, the following machine learning techniques were applied:

+### Unsupervised Learning (Clustering):

+K-Means clustering (k = 3) was applied to segment players into distinct clutch profiles.
+Clusters were labeled based on average career win rate:

+Elite Clutch
+Moderate Clutch
+Low Clutch

+### Impact Analysis:

+A composite Clutch Score was computed as the mean of offensive and defensive clutch rates.
+Its relationship with career win rate was evaluated using correlation and linear regression.